A framework for 'green' and 'transition' for the informed investor 14 min read

 The diagram below provides a useful representation of how each element of the Taxonomy fits together.

-What is being addressed in the first round of public consultation?
+What was addressed in the first round of public consultation?

 The Taxonomy will be implemented in phases, with various rounds of public consultation undertaken as part of each phase.

-In this first round of consultation, ASFI is seeking feedback on the draft climate change mitigation criteria that have been developed for the first three priority sectors:
+In the first round of consultation, ASFI sought feedback on the draft climate change mitigation criteria that had been developed for the first three priority sectors:

 Of particular interest is the minerals, mining and metals sector, which has only been addressed in taxonomies elsewhere in the world to a very limited extent.
 Australia's Taxonomy will be one of the first to specifically develop green and transition criteria for the mining sector.